kiwi0fruit/jats-semi-supervised-pytorch/README.md

 Second unfinished model (current version)
 ----------------------------------------------

+*In some places the code is very suboptimal because of my poor early decisions.
+I'm aware of it but rewriting it does not worth it.*.

 After the first attempt I switched completely to the Beta-TC-VAE models.
 Andrew Khizhnyak provided me with additional \~4000 data points total of \~10000 now.
 I re-split the database into learn part and test part as 7:3.

 After reading papers [1 - Disentangling Disentanglement in Variational Autoencoders](https://arxiv.org/abs/1812.02833) and [2 - Variational Autoencoders Pursue PCA Directions (by Accident)](https://arxiv.org/abs/1812.06775) I